 Abu Dhabi, on the other hand, was wayyy quieter compared to Dubai, but I actually felt a sense of peace and connection upon returning back to Abu Dhabi after Dubai.

 As a traveler that craves to visit different places and experience different cultures, the answer for me is yes.
 (But I need to let you know that I was in Dubai for only about 2.5 days, as part of the itinerary for being in UAE.)
-As a travel blogger, Dubai gave me plenty of content to write about, for that, I appreciated having visited Dubai.
+As a travel blogger, Dubai also gave me plenty of content to write about, for that, I appreciated having seen Dubai with my own eyes.
 Dubai sure was interesting to experience from the perspective of an outsider!
-If you ask me to answer from my heart, Dubai will not be my top choice if I needed to get away from Singapore for a short trip, as both are modern cities and are melting pots of different cultures.
+However, Dubai will not be my top choice if I needed to get away from Singapore for a short trip, as both are modern cities and are melting pots of different cultures.

-More importantly, there are the positive and negative sides to every city, it’s a matter of what you agree and accept.
-Wherever we may visit, go with an open mind and respect for others’ cultures.
+More importantly, there are always the positive and negative sides to every city.
+Wherever we may visit, always go with an open mind and respect for others’ cultures.

 Have you been to Dubai?
-Do you like it?
+Did you like it?